Java-Dragon-Slaying/GifComicDSL/documentation.md

 `create panel (100,100) background forest text fontsize 10 "Good Morning"`

-To create a panel, size must be provided as an x,y coordinate. <!-- we may want to elaborate on the valid values of the x,y coordinates here too --> Then, a background must be set using the variable name of an image declared outside of the panel.
-Optionally, the user may add a text header to the panel, which will appear in the top right corner of the panel. <!-- where do we want to place the text on the panel, will it interfere with the placement of the images? --> An optional fontsize (an integer between 1 and 30 <!-- do we want to place a limit on fontsize depending on panel size? -->) can also be added, as shown in the syntax and example above.
+To create a panel, size must be provided as an x,y coordinate.
+The maximum size of a panel is (1000,1000) and the minimum size is (0,0), although a panel of this size isn't very useful.
+Then, a background must be set using the variable name of an image declared outside of the panel.
+Optionally, the user may add a text header to the panel.
+An optional fontsize (an integer between 1 and 30) can also be added, as shown in the syntax and example above.
+Within a panel, a comma may be added at the end of panel statements if the user intends to add more statements.
+If a statement is the last statement in a panel, a semi-colon may also be optionally added.
+The option to use commas and semicolons exists for better readability for users.

 ## Adding Images within a Panel